-Stock Prices Prediction Using Machine Learning and Deep Learning
+Stock Market Prices Prediction Using Machine Learning and Deep Learning

 Introduction

-Predicting how the stock market will perform is one of the most difficult things to do.
-There are so many factors involved in the prediction – physical factors vs. psychological, rational and irrational behavior, etc. All these aspects combine to make share prices volatile and very difficult to predict with a high degree of accuracy.
+Predicting how the stock market will perform is one of the most difficult things.
+There are so many factors involved in the prediction—physical factors vs. psychological factors, rational and irrational behavior, etc. All these aspects combine to make share prices volatile and very difficult to predict with a high degree of accuracy.

 Can we use machine learning as a game-changer in this domain?
-Using features like the latest announcements about an organization, their quarterly revenue results, etc., machine learning techniques have the potential to unearth patterns and insights we didn’t see before, and these can be used to make unerringly accurate predictions.
+Using features like the latest announcements about an organization, their quarterly revenue results, etc., machine learning techniques can unearth patterns and insights we didn’t see before, and these can be used to make unerringly accurate predictions.

 stock price prediction, LSTM, machine learning